PersonifiedNyx/Luigi-Poker-Cards-Mod/README.md

 Installation
 ------------------------------------------------------------------
 - This mod requires Steamodded and Lovely.
-You can find and install Steamodded here﻿ and Lovely here﻿.
 - Download the LuigiPokerCards.zip
 - Extract .zip to your C:\Users\\AppData\Roaming\Balatro\Mods folder